A pioneer in the realms of music and technology, Michel van der Aa is one of today’s most sought-after composers and stage directors.

 In 2015-16, Van der Aa created an interactive digital song cycle, The Book of Sand, a co-commission of the Holland Festival, Sydney Festival and the BBC’s The Space, that was released as a website and smartphone app at the end of May 2015.
 His music theatre work, The Book of Disquiet, had its English-language premiere with actor Samuel West as part of Peak Performances, Montclair, New Jersey, and presented by London Sinfonietta at the Coronet Theatre, London.

-Michel van der Aa will be Composer-in-residence at the 2017 Lucerne Summer Festival.
-The festival programme will include the Swiss premieres of The Book of Disquiet, Up-close, Hysterisis and Blank Out.
+Michel van der Aa was Composer-in-residence at the 2017 Lucerne Summer Festival.
+The festival programme included the Swiss premieres of The Book of Disquiet, Up-close, Hysterisis and Blank Out.

 Michel van der Aa’s music is published by Boosey & Hawkes.

 3D multimedia chamber opera

 Duration circa 75’ (No interval)